 Saturn is a slow-moving planet that teaches brutal but necessary karmic lessons.
 When it enters specific houses in a horoscope (like the 7.5-year Sade Sati or the 2.5-year Ashtama Shani), it brings massive delays, career stagnation, and severe discipline.

-The Mandatory Pariharam Protocol: Performing the remedy at Thirunallar requires strict adherence to tradition.
-You cannot simply walk in and pray.
+Performing the remedy at Thirunallar Saneeswaran Temple requires strict adherence to tradition.
+You cannot simply walk in and pray; you must follow the definitive sequence to “activate” the relief.

 - Leaving the Past Behind: It is a strict tradition to leave behind the clothes you wore during the bath at the tank.
 This symbolizes leaving your bad karma and Shani’s negative influence behind in the water.
 (You must bring a fresh change of traditional clothes).